 Partner Description Department for the Aging The agency has a cooperative agreement with the Virginia Department for the Aging.
 The agreement defines the responsibilities of each agency and defines how the two agencies collaborate on issues affecting seniors with visual impairments.
 Other entities serving Seniors Other state agencies serving seniors, Virginia Board for People with Disabilities and the Statewide Independent Living Council (SILC).
-Partners specific to services to consumers who are deafblind The Virginia Association of the DeafBlind; the Virginia Registry of Interpreters for the Deaf (VRID); Department for the Deaf and Hard of Hearing (DDHH); Mental Health and Mental Retardation and Substance Abuse (MHMRSA); Department of Rehabilitative Services (DRS); Mental Health Therapists for the Deaf, DeafBlind and Hard of Hearing located in various CSB's.
+Partners specific to services to consumers who are deafblind The Virginia Association of the DeafBlind; the Virginia Registry of Interpreters for the Deaf (VRID); Department for the Deaf and Hard of Hearing (DDHH);Department of Behavioral Health and Developmental Services (DBHDS); Department of Rehabilitative Services (DRS); Mental Health Therapists for the Deaf, DeafBlind and Hard of Hearing located in various Community Services Boards (CSB).

-- Factors Impacting the Products and/or Services: - Caseload sizes and territories make it difficult to provide lessons with a frequency that enhances the consumer's acquisition of independent living and blindness related skills. - During the last three years, the DBVI rehabilitation teaching/independent living program provided services to an average of 2,295 older visually impaired Virginians annually.
-The anticipated increase in the number of older Virginians who experience vision loss will far exceed the Department's capacity to provide these services. - The increased availability of high tech solutions will require upgrading the knowledge base for instructional staff and additional resources will need to be identified to provide technology solutions to citizens who can benefit from technology but cannot afford it. - Anticipated Changes to the Products and/or Services
+- Factors Impacting the Products and/or Services: - Caseload sizes and territories make it difficult to provide lessons with a frequency that enhances the consumer's acquisition of independent living and blindness related skills. - During the last three years, the DBVI rehabilitation teaching/independent living program provided services to an average of 2082 older visually impaired Virginians annually.
+The anticipated increase in the number of older Virginians who experience vision loss will far exceed the Department's capacity to provide these services. - The increased availability of high tech solutions will require upgrading the knowledge base for instructional staff.
+Additional resources have been identified to provide technology solutions to senior blind, visually impaired and deafblind citizens who can benefit from technology but cannot afford it.
+ARRA funds are being used to provide adaptive computer systems that include magnification and/or speech. - Anticipated Changes to the Products and/or Services